 Technical workshop on the methodologies of conducting forest surveys and wild edible mushroom assessments in the Miombo woodlands organized by the Association for Development of Protected Areas (ADAP), and the Tanzania Forest Services Agency (TFS) on 30 June 2021 in Tabora.

-ADAP is the recipient of a sub-award from the Wildlife Conservation Society to support the development and modernization of the beekeeping sector and to implement an ecological monitoring with camera traps as part of the Ruaha-Katavi Landscape Program.
+ADAP is the recipient of a sub-award from the Wildlife Conservation Society.
+With these funds, it supports the development and modernization of the beekeeping sector, and the monitoring of wildlife with camera traps as part of the Ruaha-Katavi Landscape Program.

 Discover the infography our Mlele beekeeping zone project from 2002 to 2020, Mlele District, Tanzania.

-The year 2020 was expected to be a key year, for both the environment at the global level and for our project activities in the field.
-The combined effects of climate change and the spread of a global pandemic have decided otherwise.
+The year 2020 should have been a key year for both the environment with meetings at the global level and our project activities in the field.
+The combined effects of climate change and a global pandemic made things go differently.

 Forests and people: when communities conserve Red Listed species.
 First results from the camera traps monitoring in 2019.

 Léman Bleu, broadcast "Esprit Solidaire" on January 7, 2019.

 The conference room of the Natural History Museum was full!
 The audience from all walks of life came in large numbers despite the heavy rain that night in Calvin's city.